Struggling with the state

 There’s no need to despair in light of such difficulties and defeats.
 Instead we should discover ways that these three strategies can bolster one another and lead towards a lasting, democratic transformation.
 In fact, I would say that these strategies can only be effective when they are pursued in concert, and in relation to each other.
 In any case, I think that goes in the direction that you are suggesting.

-KW: There is a noteworthy approach to this dilemma.
-As the philosopher Fred Moten explains: there is “this monolithic thing that appears to be the referent when people utter the word ‘state’.
+KW: There is a noteworthy approach to solving this dilemma, as explained by the philosopher, Fred Moten: there is “this monolithic thing that appears to be the referent when people utter the word ‘state’.
 [But] it’s not monolithic at all...
 There are all kinds of little holes and tunnels... through the state that are being produced and maintained constantly by the people who are also at the same time doing this labor that ends in the production of the state.”
-Can we imagine this labor a political project to rebuild and reinvent democracy?
+Can we reimagine this labor as a political project to rebuild and reinvent democracy?

 MH: I agree that the state is not a monolith.
 There are always pockets for doing the work of social welfare – which is important work, of course, but not always transformative.
 There are also always opportunities for reform within the state.
 But one should not underestimate either the inertia of state institutions, as I said, or underestimate the overall coherence of the set of state institutions.
 Louis Althusser provided a useful metaphor when analyzing the coherence of the ideological state apparatuses, which, I know, extend beyond what you are thinking of here.
 He claimed that the ideological state apparatuses are each relatively autonomous in their functioning but, like musicians in an orchestra, they all read off of the same score.
 Before putting faith in the work conducted in these pockets within the state, then, one should ask if ultimately they are reading off the same score of the state as a whole.